Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

 \subsection{Quantitative Comparison for Stage~2}

 For the fire source detection task, we set all input image sizes to 1024 to enable a fair comparison between the baseline and the proposed methods.
-We evaluate two model scales: Small (S) and Medium (M), with results presented in Tables~\ref{tab:yolov8_small} and~\ref{tab:yolov8_medium}.
+We evaluate two model scales: Small (S) and Medium (M), with results presented in TABLEs~\ref{tab:yolov8_small} and~\ref{tab:yolov8_medium}.

-In the Small model setting, both YOLOv8+SA and YOLOv8+ResCBAM outperform the original YOLOv8, which achieves 65.5\% mAP@50.
+In the Small model setting, both YOLOv8+ECA and YOLOv8+ResCBAM outperform the original YOLOv8, which achieves 65.5\% mAP@50.
 Specifically, both YOLOv8+ECA and YOLOv8+ResCBAM obtain mAP@50 values of 66.0\%.
-Moreover, the inference times remain efficient: YOLOv8+ECA matches the baseline with an inference time of 1.8ms, while YOLOv8+ResCBAM suffers only a slight increase to 2.1ms.
-Considering model complexity, including the number of parameters and FLOPs, we select YOLOv8+ECA-S as the preferred model for fire source detection on resource-limited platforms.
+Moreover, the inference times remain efficient: YOLOv8+ECA matches the baseline similarly with an inference time of 1.8ms, while YOLOv8+ResCBAM suffers only a slight increase to 2.1ms.

+YOLOv8+SA shows minor improvements in F1 and precision but a slight drop in mAP@50 (65.2\%).
+In comparison, YOLOv9 achieves comparable accuracy with 65.5\% mAP@50, while reducing the number of parameters to 7.29M.
+However, its inference time of 2.2ms is notably slower than the YOLOv8 baseline (1.8ms).
+Considering model complexity and efficiency, YOLOv8+ECA remains the preferred model for fire source detection on resource-limited platforms.

-On platforms with greater computational resources, the Medium model version is preferred, as it achieves higher mAP@50 values compared to the Small version.
-As shown in Tables~\ref{tab:yolov8_small} and~\ref{tab:yolov8_medium}, the mAP@50 of the baseline YOLOv8 increases from 65.5\% (Small) to 65.8\% (Medium), accompanied by a rise in inference time from 1.8ms to 6.1ms.
+For platforms with greater computational resources, the Medium model version is preferred, as it achieves higher mAP@50 values compared to the Small version.
+As shown in TABLEs~\ref{tab:yolov8_small} and~\ref{tab:yolov8_medium}, the mAP@50 of the baseline YOLOv8 increases from 65.5\% (Small) to 65.8\% (Medium), accompanied by a rise in inference time from 1.8ms to 6.1ms.

 All of our model variants demonstrate improved performance.
-Notably, YOLOv8+ECA achieves 66.2\% mAP@50 with only slight increases in parameters, FLOPs, and inference time.
-YOLOv8+ResCBAM achieves the highest accuracy of 66.6\% mAP@50, though with increased complexity, its parameter count rises from 25.86M to 33.83M, FLOPs from 79.1G to 98.2G, and inference time from 6.1ms to 6.9ms.
-Therefore, if model accuracy is the primary consideration, YOLOv8+ResCBAM-M is the most suitable choice for fire source detection in high computing resources environments.
+YOLOv8+ECA achieves 66.2\% mAP@50 while matching the baseline's parameters, FLOPs, and inference time, according to TABLE~\ref{tab:yolov8_medium}.
+YOLOv8+ResCBAM achieves the highest accuracy of 66.6\% mAP@50, though with increased complexity: parameters rise from 25.86M to 33.83M, FLOPs from 79.1G to 98.2G, and inference time from 6.1ms to 6.9ms.

+YOLOv9 presents a competitive alternative with 66.0\% mAP@50 while maintaining fewer parameters (20.16M) and lower inference time (4.1ms), providing a good trade-off between accuracy and efficiency.
+Therefore, if model accuracy is the primary consideration, YOLOv8+ResCBAM-M is the most suitable choice for fire source detection in high-resource computing environments.